SoftUni-Internal/interactive-content/EN/02-Methods/06-Value-Reference-Types.md

 Now we will visually demonstrate how value types are stored, compared to reference types.

-We will first initialize some primitive value type variables, followed by ones that are reference types:
+Let us first initialize some primitive value type variables, followed by ones that are reference types:

 ```java
 //primitives